5 of the Biggest Spiders in West Virginia

 The dark fishing spider prefers to spend time on trees.

-Don’t be scared if you see one of these running across a dock, though.
-They’re not going to hurt you.
-They rarely interact with humans, and the worst a bite will do is cause pain like a wasp sting.
+Don’t be alarmed if you see one of these running across a dock.
+They’re not dangerous to humans.
+They rarely interact with humans, and the worst a bite will do is cause pain similar to a wasp sting.

 About the Author